 - Methane concentrations per pixel relative to the source

 Iris’s first light – the spacecraft’s first observation of a methane emission – was detected over Central Asia within just 7 days of the satellite launching on 2 September 2020.

 Iris is the second satellite in our planned constellation of 10 global emissions monitoring satellites scheduled to be in orbit by 2022.
-Our third satellite, GHGSat-C2 “Hugo” is due to launch at the end of the year.
+Our third satellite, GHGSat-C2 “Hugo” is due to launch in early 2021 with SpaceX Transporter-1 mission rideshare.
 “Claire”, our technology demonstrator, launched in 2016.
 To date she has acquired over 60,000 measurements and is still going strong!